 They suggest that current doctors are allowed to go into schools to talk to pupils about the path to becoming a doctor, and what life is really like once you qualify.
 They then add that at a later date, it could be arranged for older children to have some experience of medical school by sitting in on lectures and meeting current students for advice.

-So really, it is never to early to begin preparing your child for medical school.
-Even if they are too young for a visit from a doctor for example, you could begin by buying them toy medical kits, so even as children they can begin to acclimatize to the tools of their future trade!
+So really, it is never too early to begin preparing your child for medical school.
+Even if they are too young for a visit from a doctor, for example, you could begin by buying them toy medical kits, so even as children, they can begin to acclimatize to the tools of their future trade!